-NSA Scotsheep will be the most important specialist event in the calendar for sheep producers in Scotland and the North of England this year.
+NSA Scotsheep will be the most important specialist event in the calendar for sheep producers in Scotland, North of England & Ireland in 2018.

 An Ayrshire farm offering spectacular views towards Ailsa Craig, Arran, Mull of Kintyre and Northern Ireland is set to host Scotland’s national sheep event, NSA Scotsheep in 2018.

 Organised by the Scottish region of the National Sheep Association, NSA Scotsheep 2018 will be held on May 30, 2018, at Kings Arms Farm, Ballantrae, where Robert and Caroline Dalrymple, along with long-time farm manager, Andrew Maclean, run a flock of 1400 ewes with all lambs finished on the farm.

 The reputation of the sheep flock is sure to draw a large attendance of sheep farmers and other industry professionals from throughout Scotland and the North of England to Scotland’s leading biennial sheep event.
 Close proximity to the Cairnryan ferry terminals, will also give a great opportunity to welcome visitors from Ireland.